Techvocast

 If using the “Some Contacts” privacy option, you will need to scroll down and select the contacts you want to allow to see your device.
 And only the contacts you choose will detect your device when your phone is on and unlocked.

-When Nearby Share is turned-on on your device, you will be able to see a nearby device.
+When Nearby Share is turned-on on your device, you will be able to see device that are close by.

 Then make a selection of the data usage.
 Choose how you want to share your files, either by sharing with data or without data.
 After making the choice you tap on update.

-After you are done setting up the “Nearby Share” on your Android device, you can now use the feature.
+After you are done setting up the Share on your Android device, you can now use the feature.

 First of all, your device’s Bluetooth, Location, and Wi-Fi must be turned on.
 And you will need to find a receiving device with Bluetooth, Location and Wi-Fi turned on, and also has “Nearby Share” enabled, with the screen on, and the device unlocked.